 The solution to those problems is the use of asynchronous notifications, also named signals.
-Figure 25 shows the interplay between two components.
+Figure 24 shows the interplay between two components.
 The component labeled as signal handler responds to potentially many external conditions propagated as signals.
 The component labeled as signal producer triggers a condition.
 Note that both can be arbitrary components.

-Figure 25: Interplay between signal producer and signal handler
+Figure 24: Interplay between signal producer and signal handler

-Signal-context creation and delegation The upper part of Figure 25 depicts the steps needed by a signal handler to become able to receive asynchronous notifications.
+Signal-context creation and delegation The upper part of Figure 24 depicts the steps needed by a signal handler to become able to receive asynchronous notifications.

-- 1. Each Genode component is equipped with at least one initial entrypoint that responds to incoming RPC requests as well as asynchronous notifications.
-Similar to how it can handle requests for an arbitrary number of RPC objects, it can receive signals from many different sources.
+- 1. Initially, the signal-handler component creates a so-called signal receiver.
+Similar to an entrypoint that can respond to RPC requests for a number of RPC objects, a signal receiver is able to receive signals for an arbitrary number of sources.
 Within the signal-handler component, each source is represented as a so-called signal context.
 A component that needs to respond to multiple conditions creates one signal context for each condition.
 In the figure, a signal context "c" is created. - 2.
-The signal-handler component associates the signal context with its entrypoint via the manage method.
-Analogous to the way how RPC objects are associated with entrypoints, the manage method returns a capability for the signal context.
-Under the hood, the entrypoint uses core's PD service to create this kind of capability.
+The signal-handler component associates the signal context with the signal receiver via the manage function.
+Analogous to the way how RPC objects are associated with entrypoints, the manage function returns a capability for the signal context.
+Under the hood, the signal receiver uses core's SIGNAL service to create this kind of capability.